PatMartin/dexjs/README.md

 # Tutorial

+The best tutorials are probably the included examples.
+However, here we will touch on some of the high points of dex.js.

 ## Data

 All dex components operate upon a csv object.
 The csv object can be created a variety of ways.